 Welcome to teachers, their schools and students

-LATEST TEACHLIVE PROGRAM - BUSH BLITZ TEACHLIVE COMING IN 2013!!
+LATEST TEACHLIVE PROGRAM - BUSH BLITZ TEACHLIVE COMING IN MAY 2014!
 Check it out by clicking on this link!
-Henbury Station, Northern Territory
+Applications for Bush Blitz TeachLive are now open.

 TeachLive is for Victorian State Government Schools.
 In 2011 Victorian teachers joined one of two teams.
 Team 1: Animals of the Outback expedition in April and Team 2: Climate Change in China's Gutianshan Forests in Asia in September.
 In 2010 Victorian teachers joined one of two teams.
 Team1: Climate Change in the Rainforest in April and Team 2: Malaysian Bat Conservation in May.

 Earthwatch Institute is an independent, non-profit environmental organisation.
 Our mission is to engage people worldwide in scientific research and education to promote the understanding and action necessary for a sustainable environment.
 Earthwatch gives people the opportunity to be involved in scientific field research by becoming a member of a research team.